benoitc/gaffer/README.rst

       a gaffer node from any browser or SOCKJS client.
     - Framework to manage and interact your applications and jobs on differerent machines
-    - Server and :doc:`command-line` tools to manage and interract with your processes
+    - Server and command-line tools to manage and interract with your processes
     - manages topology information.
 Clients query gaffer_lookupd to discover gaffer nodes for a specific job or application.